 The Board of Trustees establishes, modifies or rescinds fund balance commitments and assignments by passage of a resolution.
-This is done through adoption of the budget and subsequent budget amendments that occur throughout the year.

 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, followed by the unrestricted, committed, assigned and unassigned resources as they are needed.